IT graduate jobs

 Systems analyst

-With the aim of improving efficiency and productivity, you'll design IT solutions, change existing systems and integrate new features or improvements.
-Liaising with clients and stakeholders, you'll work out the cost and how long it'll take you to deliver a solution.
+To improve efficiency and productivity, you'll design IT solutions, change existing systems, and integrate new features or improvements.
+By liaising with clients and stakeholders, you'll calculate the cost and the time it will take to deliver a solution.

 Discover whether life as a systems analyst is for you.